TusharSahoo666/TusharSahoo666/README.md

 - 👋 Hi, I’m @TusharSahoo666
-- 👀 I’m interested in CYBER SECURITY and adventurous activities .
+- 👀 I’m interested in Softare Development and CYBER SECURITY .
 - 🌱 I’m currently pursuing B-Tech in CSE branch .
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...